 Keep plenty of water close by for your pet as he or she works through an upset tummy and hopefully doesn’t suffer any constipation.

-By and large, this is more an issue of behaviour than of medical emergency.
+By and large, this is more an issue of behavior than of medical emergency.

-Make sure your dog knows not to just gulp down anything that happens to be in front of them, and train him or her to recognise that cereal is largely off the menu.
+Make sure your dog knows not to just gulp down anything that happens to be in front of them, and train him or her to recognize that cereal is largely off the menu.